 About.

 As a trained historian and political scientist, she brings to the art world something most artists do not—a philosophy shaped by a decade of studying history and politics.
 This perspective not only influences her conceptual approach to creating and presenting art but also ensures that political and protest messages remain an integral part of her work.
 Adria challenges traditional boundaries between art, design, and science, forging new artistic concepts and references.
+Her practice spans painting, writing, photography, and fashion design, addressing urgent social, political, economic, and environmental issues.
+Marked by a strong visual language and provocative messaging, her work reflects social-liberal values, a rebellious spirit, and a commitment to justice without exceptions.

 Art Research Stays: